Lyric and Beat: Official soundtrack

-The first volume of the official soundtrack for the series was released on August 12, 2022, and consists of tracks mostly composed by Jonathan Manalo with some contributions from Jeremy Glinoga, Anna Graham, Rox Santos, Vice Ganda, and Itchyworms's co-lead vocalist Jazz Nicolas.
-The soundtrack includes an earlier released single "Ako Naman Muna" by Angela Ken, albeit not a Manalo original composition, is also part of the series.
+Four official soundtrack volumes for the series were released between August and September 2022, and consists of tracks mostly composed by Jonathan Manalo with some notable contributions from cast member Jeremy Glinoga, Vice Ganda, Itchyworms's co-lead vocalist Jazz Nicolas, and TV Patrol co-anchor Bernadette Sembrano.

-The second volume of the official soundtrack was released on August 26, 2022, with the inclusion of "That Hero" by Iñigo Pascual, Kidwolf, and Theo Martel.
+The first volume includes an earlier released single "Ako Naman Muna" by Angela Ken, albeit not a Manalo original composition, is also part of the series.
+The second volume includes "That Hero" by Iñigo Pascual, Kidwolf, and Theo Martel.

-The third and fourth volumes of the official soundtrack were released on September 9 and 23, 2022 respectively.

 Production

 Due to the restrictions caused by the COVID-19 pandemic in the Philippines, production was done with safety protocols implemented, and all actors and production staff underwent lock-in taping in Baguio until, as per Instagram update from cast member Darren Espanto, taping has concluded in March 2022.
 Prior to lock-in tapings, the cast have attended workshops and rehearsals in December 2021.